awsdocs/aws-cost-management-user-guide/doc_source/tracking-free-tier-usage.md

 **Important**
 If you launch more AWS resources than the Free Tier covers in a short period of time, you can exceed the Free Tier limits before AWS can proactively notify you about exceeding the Free Tier usage limits\.
 If that happens, AWS still notifies you that your incurred usage exceeded 85 percent of the Free Tier limit\.

 AWS Free Tier usage alerts cover non\-expiring Free Tier offerings, such as the first 25 GB of Amazon DynamoDB storage or the first 10 custom Amazon CloudWatch metrics\.
 The alerts also cover Free Tier offerings that expire after 12 months, such as the 750 hours per month of Amazon EC2 `Windows t2.micro` instance usage and the first 5 GB of standard Amazon S3 storage\.
-For the full list of services and usage types covered by the Free Tier usage alerts, see [Trackable Free Tier Services](#free-tier-services)\.
+For the full list of services and usage types covered by the Free Tier usage alerts, see [Trackable Free Tier services](#free-tier-services)\.

 AWS Free Tier usage alerts are enabled automatically for all individual accounts, but not for a master account in an organization in AWS Organizations\.
 If you're an owner of a master account in an organization, or Consolidated Billing family, you can opt in to the usage alerts on the **Preferences** page on the Billing and Cost Management console\.
 The same Free Tier limit applies to all accounts in an organization \(both master and member accounts\), so the same budget also applies to all of the accounts\.
 For example, if Alejandro has a member account and uses 400 Amazon EC2 hours and Mary has a member account and uses 400 Amazon EC2 hours, for a total of 800 hours, the organization has exceeded the Free Tier limit by 50 Amazon EC2 hours\.<a name="opt-in-out"></a>